 In the San Andreas Shifter books

 Mana, of course, required a bit of both the present and the past.
-(Mana = Manifest Destiny is a long lived kitsune drag queen in the San Andreas Shifter series.)
+(Mana = Manifest Destiny later to become Mana from Heaven is a long lived kitsune drag queen in the San Andreas Shifter series.)
 She is trapped in an immortal body that repairs itself and cannot be changed.
 For someone born with male biological sex characteristics who identifies as female, that’s an intense burden.
-I believe, however, at this stage in her long life, Mana is comfortable in her own skin, even if it’s not the one she’d choose if she had the option.
+I believe, however, at this stage in her long life, Mana is comfortable in her own skin, even if it’s not the one she would have choose had she had the option.

 Mana owns to the moniker drag queen because she feels an affinity to that identity in this time and place.
-I think her drag queen name, Manifest Destiny, is one one of irony and sublime confidence.
 She’s also sexually active and a dominant who is comfortable with her birth anatomy.
 Her lover, who identifies as a straight male, sees her as wholly female.

 I’ve had a bit of a confusion from readers in how to reconcile this.